motherjones/story-tools/README.md

 [Duplicate](#) the tool, then [push up](#) to a new private repo under the Mother Jones account.

 Open up the copy's files in a text editor (a program for editing HTML, CSS, and javascript files).
 Replace the spreadsheet key with the URL to your new spreadsheet.
+This key is usually in the ``script.js`` file, like this:

       Tabletop.init( {
         key: 'https://docs.google.com/spreadsheet/pub?key=0AuHOPshyxQGGdDFnemtSV2tCXzJDOFNfeDNQY2lvb2c&output=html',
         callback: makeTable,
         simpleSheet: true,